Blog General

 Push notifications are all about bringing users back into your app.
 You have to be creative enough to stand out among all the other notifications users receive — and persuasive enough to convince them to act.

-And when you’ve only got 150 characters to do it, every word counts.
+And when you’ve only got 150 characters to do it due to push notification character limits, every word counts.

 We know you have to choose your push notification messages carefully.
 That’s why we compiled a list of 250+ power words that will improve your user engagement, CTRs, and retention.